ryandkuster/ngsComposer/README.md

 ### Basic usage

 Set up your project directory containing the following files:
-- 1_R1.fastq
+- fastq file(s)
 - conf.py (see "Configuration" below for detailed instructions)

-Optionally, paired end files can also be included in the project directory:
+Optionally, paired end files and even multiple separate libraries can be included in the project directory.
-- 1_R2.fastq

 From command line, run composer with the specified directory of your project
 ```bash